nf-core/magmap/docs/usage.md

 #### Indexes input

-The indexes input is used by Sourmash to select genomes that can downloaded in a second step and added to the pipeline.
+The indexes input is used by Sourmash to select genomes that can be downloaded in a second step and added to the pipeline.
 It is provided with the `--indexes` parameter and it is a path (local or remote).

 ```